mod_auth_oid

 15) mod_auth_oid starts a new authentication session for the user (cookie) and redirects him to the page he has required in step "1)".

-16) - 17) The user is allowed to access the application until the authentication session cookie expires.
+16) - 17) The user is allowed to access the application (and all other resources within the

 Configuration